-My hosts whilst in Nepal are part owners of Giftland, a business run out of Kathmandu, making high quality gift paper, journals and other products.
+My hosts, while I was in Nepal, are the owners of Giftland, a business making high quality gift paper, journals and other products, run out of Kathmandu.
 Prasen, one of the owners at Giftland, arranged accommodation for me, a guide, dinner, places to visit and the odd piece of entertainment.

 I wanted to see their factory, I wanted to see how the paper was made, to see how fibrous bark from a plant grown in the mountains ended up as fine gift paper that is exported to the United States, Australia and who knows where else.
 The process, which goes back decades, is a manual one, most decidedly a manual one.
 The bark is collected from the mountains, it’s dried in kilns, bleached, pulped, silk screened and dried in the sun.